-With students around the country having now received their long-awaited Leaving Certificate results and CAO Round 1 offers, students are now preparing to take their first steps on their third-level journey.
-Here at Mary Immaculate College (MIC), we’re preparing our campus for the arrival of a new cohort of students, as well as our returning students, and we’re looking forward to welcoming almost 1,000 new students to our Limerick and Thurles campuses in the coming weeks.
+With students around the country having received their long-awaited Leaving Certificate results and CAO offers, here at Mary Immaculate College (MIC), we’re preparing our campuses for the arrival of, and looking forward to, welcoming almost 1,000 new students to our Limerick and Thurles facilities next week.

 Here’s all you need to know to make your transition to third level as smooth as possible

-So now that you’ve received your Leaving Certificate results, what happens next?
+So now that you’ve received your results and offers, what happens next?
 Check out our video below and find out all about CAO offers – how to accept/defer, what happens after you accept your offer, and some key dates to keep in mind over the coming days and weeks.

 For more information, go to our Admissions Office.

 Once you’ve accepted your offer of a place at MIC, the next step in your third-level journey will be to enrol for your programme.
-You’ll receive an email from our Student Academic Administration team with all the details on how to enrol online.
+You’ll receive a ‘Welcome to Mary Immaculate College’ email from Professor Niamh Hourigan, Vice President of Academic Affairs, with all the details on how to enrol online.
 Please keep in mind that you’ll receive this email to the email address you used when you applied to the CAO.

 After you have accepted your offer, an online helpdesk run by our Admissions Office will be open for any queries in relation to your enrolment at the College.
-The helpdesk will be open Monday-Friday from 10am to 4.30pm.
-Please email firstname.lastname@example.org with your questions and the Admissions team will respond to your query as soon as possible.
+The helpdesk will be open Monday-Friday, 10am-4.30pm.
+Please email email@example.com with your questions and the Admissions team will respond to your query as soon as possible.

 The Student Academic Administration Office is one of the key offices for students throughout your time in third-level.
 They will assist you to access important information and guide you through important processes throughout the academic year such as module registration, Garda vetting, and examinations, to name but a few.